-- Patients scheduled for colonoscopy should be on a clear liquid diet starting the day before the procedure.
-Golytely which can be found in pharmacies should be mixed in a gallon of water and consumed between 16:00 and 21:00 hours, the day before the procedure, clear liquds can be continued until two hours before the procedure
+- Patients scheduled for colonoscopy should get on a transparent liquid diet starting the day before the procedure.
+Golytely which can be found in pharmacies should be mixed in a gallon of water and consumed between 16:00 and 21:00 hours, the day before the procedure, clear liquids can be continued until two hours before the procedure

 - Patients should be nil by mouth six hours prior to Endoscopic Ultrasonography and ERCP

-- Patients who are on Aspirin, Plavix and Coumadine should discuss with their physican about stopping these medications
+- Patients who are on Aspirin, Plavix and Coumadin should consult with their physician about stopping these medications

 - Diabetic patients should discuss their diabetic medications with the physician before starting their preparation.